mathias/hum/README.md

 A ClojureScript attempt at wrapping some of the HTML5 Web Audio API functions to create audio, synthesizers, mostly noise, and maybe someday music.

+## Demo

+Check out a simple synth demo and code that was used to make it: [http://blog.mattgauger.com/hum](http://blog.mattgauger.com/hum)

 ## Usage
 Add this to your requires in `project.clj`: